Chris Arthur

-Christopher Anton Arthur (born 25 January 1990) is an English professional footballer who last played as a left midfielder or left–back for Ware.
+Christopher Anton Arthur (born 25 January 1990) is an English professional footballer who plays as a left midfielder or left–back for Sittingbourne.

 Career

 Arthur was born in Enfield, London. started his career in the youth team of Queens Park Rangers (QPR), and was sent on work experience to Conference South side Hayes & Yeading United in December 2007.
 In July 2008 he signed his first professional contract for QPR.
 He was sent out on loan in 2008 to Conference Premier side Kettering Town, where he made four league appearances.
 He went out on loan again to another Conference outfit in Rushden & Diamonds on a one-month loan deal in March 2009.
 He made two appearances during his spell at Nene Park.
 In the summer of 2009, Arthur was released from QPR.

 After a short spell playing in Turkey, he returned to the Conference South when he signed for Bishop's Stortford in September 2010.
 In December 2010, he signed for League Two club Rotherham United on a two-month deal after a successful trial with the club.
 He failed to make a first-team appearance for the club and was released when his contract expired.
 In September 2011, he signed for Conference South side Havant & Waterlooville.
 After making four appearances for the Hawks, he left in October to sign for League Two club Northampton Town on a deal until January 2012.

 He made his professional debut for the Cobblers on 8 October 2011, in a 1–0 home defeat to Crawley Town, replacing Ashley Corker in the second half.
 His first start for the club came a week later in a 3–0 defeat to Port Vale at Vale Park.
 On Aidy Boothroyd's arrival as Northampton manager, Athur was released having made only seven appearances for the club.

 Arthur returned to Havant & Waterlooville in December 2011 before signing a two–year contract in January 2012.
 During his second spell with the club he made a total of 56 league appearances, scoring two league goals.

 On 28 May 2013, Arthur joined AFC Wimbledon on a one-year deal for an undisclosed fee.
 On 3 August 2013, Arthur made his AFC Wimbledon debut in a 1–1 draw against Torquay United, replacing George Francomb in the 68th minute.
 He scored his first goal for the Dons when he scored the winner in a 3–2 win over Scunthorpe United.